 It will not take long for GuideStar to approve your new account, but they must verify your connection to the organization prior to allowing you access.

 Transparency is a key concern to many donors and foundations.
-GuideStar has provided a way to help your nonprofit stand out when providing this transparency with their Bronze, Silver, Gold, and Platinum seals.
+GuideStar by Candid has provided a way to help your nonprofit stand out when providing this transparency with their Bronze, Silver, Gold, and Platinum seals.
 Your organization will earn these seals depending on the amount of information you provide.